meltingcore/bg/food-court/Rules.md

   - the player has 3 prepared and unused ingredients - 1 primary, 1 secondary and 1 optional.
   - the player has 2 cooked recipes - 1 easy and 1 normal.
   - the player has 2 customer cards in their queue with a total order limit of 2 recipes
-  - both customer cards grant benefits upon serving and 1 is the same nationality as the player.
+  - both customer cards grant benefits upon serving.

 Technically the player can take 1 more customer card from the central queue to fill theirs, but they will have to cook another recipe to benefit from the effects of all 3.
 If the player decides to serve this turn they will get total of 6 VP:
-  - 3 VP from the normal recipe (base 2 + 1 from the Italian customer card effect)
+  - 3 VP from the normal recipe (base 2 + 1 from the Italian customer card effect being the Cookware utensil symbol)
   - 1 VP from the easy recipe
   - 2 VP from the French customer card effect